Kythadrin/magebit/README.md

 ## Content:
   1. About project
   2. What was used in the project
-  3. How to start a project?
+  3. How to launch project?

 ## About project
   This project is a test task for Maghebit and consists of two pages.